 - First Appearances (advising defendants of rights/penalties).

 - Defendant does not have a lawyer.

 The Prosecutor will introduce himself and advise anyone who wishes to speak with him to follow him back to the conference room.

 At this time you may discuss a plea agreement with the prosecutor.
 This is an agreement about how the case will be resolved.
 All matters may result in a plea agreement, except drunk driving and certain drug-related cases.
 If you reach an agreement you must return to the courtroom and wait for your case to be called.
 In most instances the judge will accept the plea agreement and enter it into the record.

-Appeal: Appeals are heard in Superior Court and must be filed within twenty (20) days of the Municipal Court Judge’s decision.
+Appeals are heard in Superior Court and must be filed within 20 days of the Municipal Court Judge's decision.
 An appeal packet explaining the procedure for filing an appeal will be provided to you by the municipal court upon request.
-You can also complete the packet online.
+You can also complete the packet online (PDF).

 A transcript request and fee must be submitted to the Municipal Court.

-To apply for a Public Defender, download this form, complete it, and bring it with you to your court appearance.
+To apply for a Public Defender, download the Application for Public Defender (PDF), complete it, and bring it with you to your court appearance.
 It does not guarantee appointment of a public defender, because the judge must review it in accordance with certain guidelines.
-The judge may assess a public defender fee of up to $200.00.
+The judge may assess a public defender fee of up to $200.